Skip to content

 One of my biggest surprises was learning exactly how much farmers rely on their mobile devices to do their job.
 It makes sense—when your office covers a thousand acres, why would you choose to be chained to a desk?
 Modern farmers use their phone for everything, from calling grain dealers and checking in with coworkers on other parts of the farm, to checking prices and getting up-to-the-minute quotes.
 Mobile apps also help farmers identify crop pests and diseases, provide treatment options, and even connect them with experts for personalized advice.
 GPS-guided tractors across the province have tablets securely velcro’d to the dashboard are tracking planting and harvest data that farmers can read and react to in real time.

-There are thousands of other farming apps available, built by dozens of farm organizations, equipment manufacturers, seed sellers, and basement entrepreneurs.
+There are thousands of farming apps available, built by dozens of farm organizations, equipment manufacturers, seed sellers, and basement entrepreneurs.
 Many are free and simple, while others can integrate with specialized equipment that costs thousands of dollars.
 With the growing number of app options, increasingly powerful smart phones, and faster mobile internet connections, it’s no wonder that farmers have adopted this relatively new technology so quickly.